 - All employers are wearing face masks to prevent the spread of Covid-19.

-- Tables get properly disinfected before and after using.
+- Tables get properly disinfected before and after use.

-- According to the Covid-19 hygiene protocol your room gets fully disinfected before you check-in.
+- According to the Covid-19 hygiene protocol your room gets fully disinfected before your check-in.

 - Pool and beach chairs are being moved away from each other to maintain social distancing.

-- As an additional Covid-19 measure, dining menus and resort information are available via QR codes.
+- As an additional Covid-19 measure, dining menus and resort information are available via QR codes only.